1 IN 2

 • Anti-androgen tablets – often called hormone tablets, anti-androgen tablets may be given in combination with ADT injections.

-• Removing the testicle (orchidectomy) – this surgery is not a common way to lower testosterone production.
-If you have advanced prostate cancer, you may choose surgery over regular ADT injections or tablets.
+• Removing the testicle/s (orchidectomy) – this surgery is not a common way to lower testosterone production.
+If you have advanced prostate cancer, you may choose to have surgery rather than regular ADT injections or tablets.
+Surgery to remove both testicles is called a bilateral orchidectomy.
 It is possible to have a silicone prosthesis put into the scrotum to keep its shape.
-Removing only the inner part of the testicles also lowers testosterone and does not need a prosthesis.
+Removing only the inner part of the testicles (subcapsular orchidectomy) also lowers testosterone and does not need a prosthesis.

 Side effects of ADT